snimu/blog/contents/modded-nanogpt-others-ideas/article.md

 While the Embedding Modules stay the same between the two applications of the Value Embedding, the learned lambdas differ, and we thus allow the model to learn different effective Embeddings between the two layers that each Value Embedding is applied to.

 For now, let's ignore the wallclock time, and just see if the additional Embedding Modules improve performance per training step at all.
 If they don't&mdash;if, unlike in the article this is based on, adding more Embedding Modules *doesn't* consistently improve per-step performance&mdash;then this is pointless anyway.
-So here is a heatmap of the final validation loss for training runs using everything from one to four Value Embeddings, each using anything from one to five Embedding Layers:
+So here is a heatmap of the final validation loss for training runs using everything from one to four Value Embeddings, each using anything from one to five Embedding Modules:

 ![Heatmap final val loss](images/heatmap_val_loss_final.png)